waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Sequential Events:** Legendary beast sightings are strictly sequential.
 Sage dialogue in Gatehouse is the ultimate confirmation of completion.

 ## Progress Tracking
-- Current Task: Locate and defeat the Wise Trio in WiseTriosRoom (Map 4_2).
+- Current Task: Defeat the Wise Trio in Tin Tower 1F.
-- Status: Searching the room.
-Starting search at (4, 4).
+- Status: Engaging Sage Gaku at (11, 11).